The Envirobot robo-eel slithers along the shore for science

 ENVIROBOT_J

 Electric sensors can track the salinity of the water, and chemical ones obviously can test for acidity or certain elements.
-The biological sensors are different, though: they’re filled with living organisms or tissues — fish cells, microfauna, etc — which react in predictable ways to, say, the presence of insecticides or other toxins.
+The biological sensors are different, though: they’re filled with living organisms or tissues — fish cells, microfauna, etc. — which react in predictable ways to, say, the presence of insecticides or other toxins.
 (You can see a sensor cavity in the gallery above.)

 Envirobot can follow waypoints or swim in a pattern, or it can use feedback from its sensor modules to act on its own, following a salt or toxin gradient in order to find its source.
 Humans have to transport it over land and deploy it, of course, but once in the water it’s quite autonomous.
 That makes it an efficient data gatherer, much better than a monitoring buoy or station.